Having high cholesterol doesn’t automatically disqualify you from life insurance, but it can influence your rates.

 - Sagicor Life

-Additionally, if you have health issues such as a history of atrial fibrillation, heart problems, open heart surgery, or a myocardial infarction history, let us know.
+Additionally, if you have health issues such as a history of atrial fibrillation, heart problems, open heart surgery, or a myocardial infarction history, let us know so we can factor that into underwriting.

 If you have multiple sclerosis, insurers look at cholesterol levels as some studies have shown high cholesterol levels have shown an increased risk of lesions on the brain for MS patients.

-High Cholesterol and Life Insurance Policies: Tips to Lower Your Rates
+Life Insurance Policies for High Cholesterol: Tips to Lower Your Rates

-If you need to lower your cholesterol quickly, there are several steps you can take, such as:
+If you’re looking to lower your cholesterol to get better life insurance rates, there are several steps you can take:

-- Avoid trans fats from cakes, cookies, and fried foods.
+- Avoid Trans Fats – Eliminate cakes, cookies, and fried foods.

-- Eat high-fiber foods – oatmeal, prunes, beans
+- Eat a Heart Health Diet – Incorporate high-fiber foods like oatmeal, prunes, and beans.

-- Nuts – Eat nuts that help lower LDL cholesterol
+- Include Fish and Nuts in Your Diet – These can help lower LDL cholesterol

 Medical Conditions that Affect Cholesterol